 Employers must ensure that the measures they adopt do not discriminate on the basis of protected characteristics, including age, sex, disability and pregnancy.

 Health and safety law offers special protection to new and expectant mothers who must be suspended on full pay if they cannot be offered work that is safe.

 Some issues have arisen with the approaches to returning to work, including:

 - The prospect that disagreements will arise between employers and employees over whether it is safe to go to work.
 Workers who live with or care for vulnerable people may also be concerned for their safety.
 The Advisory, Conciliation and Arbitration Service (Acas) say that these disagreements will be best addressed by discussion between employers, employees and health and safety representatives.

 - As public health is devolved, businesses in Scotland, Wales and NI will need to operate in accordance with the relevant devolved lockdown legislation and government guidance.
 Meanwhile, health and safety law is not devolved in Scotland and Wales.
 Ultimately, employers must undertake their own risk assessments and take account of all available guidance.

 - Schools have re-opened but parents may still need time off to care for a child if they have to self-isolate.
 While employees do have a right to emergency time off for dependants, the time off does not need to be paid.
-While workers with caring responsibilities could ask to be furloughed, this is a decision for their employer.
+Although workers with caring responsibilities could ask to be furloughed, this is a decision for their employer.